 Dr. King routinely made the short journey into Chatham-Kent in the Tilbury area to deliver babies and tend to the injured and the sick.

 In 1903 Dr. King travelled to New York and did post graduate studies at the Polyclinic Hospital.
 Upon his return to Ontario, he set up his medical practice in Leamington (Essex County).
 Dr. King saw patients that lived in the Wheatley area (which is just 12 km east of Leamington).

 Dr. King married Ella May Daugherty on the 1st of May, 1907.
-Mrs. King was born in Leamington on the 30th of May, 1875, the youngest of 3 children born to Gordon Alexander Daugherty and the former Emma Jane Spencer.
-Her father was a Baptist Minister and her siblings were her brothers; Allen and Vilas.
+Mrs. King was born in Leamington on the 30th of May, 1875.
+She was the youngest of 3 children born to Gordon Alexander Daugherty and the former Emma Jane Spencer.
+Her father was a Baptist Minister and her siblings were her brothers; Allen Horatio Daugherty and Vilas Daugherty.
 Mrs. King was a school teacher.

 Dr. and Mrs. King resided at 29 Russell Street in Leamington.

 Dr. King died in Leamington of complications from appendicitis on the 24th of March, 1922.
 Mrs King died on the 17th of March, 1953.
 Dr. and Mrs. King were buried at Lakeview Cemetery, Essex County.